kvasnica/mpt3lowcom-wiki/Home.md

 Note that this package contains experimental code.
 Do expect some limitations.
 Use generated controllers at your own risk.

+## Further reading

+More information about low-complexity explicit MPC synthesis in MPT3 can be found in our [technical report](http://www.kirp.chtf.stuba.sk/publication_info.php?id_pub=1581)

 ## Installation

 1. Install MPT3 per [these instructions](http://control.ee.ethz.ch/~mpt/3/Main/Installation)